greg-raven/Uncommon-Sense/_drafts/all.md

 Once a nation parts with the control of its currency and credit, it matters not who makes the nations laws.
 Usury, once in control, will wreck any nation.
 Until the control of the issue of currency and credit is restored to government and recognized as its most sacred responsibility, all talk of the sovereignty of parliament and of democracy is idle and futile.
 William Lyon Mackenzie King

-Freedom of movement is the very essence of our free society — once the right to travel is curtailed, all other rights suffer.
+Freedom of movement is the very essence of our free society --- once the right to travel is curtailed, all other rights suffer.
 William O. Douglas

 Restriction of free thought and free speech is the most dangerous of all subversions.
 It is the one un-American act that could most easily defeat us.
 William O. Douglas

-When a legislature undertakes to proscribe the exercise of a citizen’s constitutional rights it acts lawlessly and the citizen can take matters into his own hands and proceed on the basis that such a law is no law at all.
+When a legislature undertakes to proscribe the exercise of a citizen's constitutional rights it acts lawlessly and the citizen can take matters into his own hands and proceed on the basis that such a law is no law at all.
 William O. Douglas

-If … our bureaucratic masters are becoming more akin to Soviet-style or Eastern European counterparts, it was rarely seen as a plus that those central schemers had wonderful intentions with their five-year plans.
-Such goals as ‘job safety,’ ‘equality,’ and freedom from ‘discrimination,’ depending on their definitions, may be good things for society, but they were never intended to be the business of the federal government.
+If ... our bureaucratic masters are becoming more akin to Soviet-style or Eastern European counterparts, it was rarely seen as a plus that those central schemers had wonderful intentions with their five-year plans.
+Such goals as 'job safety,' 'equality,' and freedom from 'discrimination,' depending on their definitions, may be good things for society, but they were never intended to be the business of the federal government.
 William P. Hoar

 The bank hath benefit of interest on all moneys which it creates out of nothing.
 William Paterson